bobclarke/webhook/README.md

 # webhook

-For testing git webhook payload parsing with the Jenkins workflow plugin
+For testing a github webhook payload parsing with the Jenkins workflow plugin